US, Mexico finalize trade pact; Canada to rejoin talks Tuesday - Journal du Cameroun

-After months of intense negotiations the United States and Mexico agreed Monday on a thoroughly overhauled free trade pact, while talks with Canada begin Tuesday.
+After months of intense negotiations, the United States and Mexico agreed Monday on a thoroughly overhauled free trade pact, while talks with Canada are to begin Tuesday.

-Despite the milestone announcement, the 25-year-old North American Free Trade Agreement entered a new phase of uncertainty, with Canada’s foreign ministry insisting that country’s signature was “required” while President Donald Trump suggested he could cut Ottawa out of the deal.
+The uncertainty around the 25-year-old North American Free Trade Agreement now revolves around whether it can remain a three-nation deal, as President Donald Trump suggested he could cut Ottawa out.

 “It’s a big day for trade.
 It’s a really good deal for both countries,” President Donald Trump said in announcing the agreement from the Oval Office, with Mexico’s President Enrique Pena Nieto participating by telephone.

+The leaders “had a constructive conversation” on NAFTA, and “look forward to having their teams engage this week with a view to a successful conclusion of negotiations,” Trudeau’s office said.

+Canada’s top diplomat and trade negotiator Chrystia Freeland cut short her trip to Europe to travel to Washington on Tuesday to rejoin the talks.

-Negotiators have worked for a year to update and rewrite the nearly 25-year-old trade pact but in the last five weeks Washington and Mexico City had worked to resolve their own differences without Ottawa.
+Negotiators have worked for a year to update and rewrite NAFTA, but in the last five weeks, Washington and Mexico City had worked to resolve their own differences without Ottawa.

-Trump said he would speak to Canada’s Prime Minister Justin Trudeau “very soon” but stressed that he could go ahead without Ottawa in the new agreement.
+Trump stressed that he could go ahead without Ottawa in the new agreement.

 “We could have a separate deal or we could put it in the same deal,” Trump said.

-He indicated he would take a tough line with Ottawa on autos and dairy tariffs, long a source of tension between the neighboring countries.
+The president indicated he would take a tough line with Canada on autos and dairy tariffs, long a source of tension between the neighboring countries.

+White House economic adviser Larry Kudlow added this warning: “My message to Canada is look carefully.”

+“We hope Canada is watching carefully on how successful negotiations can go,” he said.

 – Not a sunset clause –

-Mexican officials have insisted all along that the NAFTA must be a trilateral deal.
+Mexican officials have insisted all along that NAFTA must be a trilateral deal, but also acknowledged that either way it will have free trade commitments with both nations.

-Pena Nieto said on Twitter he had spoken to Trudeau on Monday, urging Ottawa to rapidly rejoin the talks with the goal of reaching a final NAFTA rewrite this week.
+Pena Nieto said on Twitter he had spoken with Trudeau, urging Ottawa to rapidly rejoin the talks with the goal of reaching a final NAFTA rewrite this week.

-The logistics were complicated by the fact Freeland was on a week-long European trip but her spokesman Adam Austen said Tuesday she would travel to Washington on Tuesday “to continue negotiations.”

 The Canadian team could be more amenable to the talks now that the United States has backed away from a controversial and strenuously-opposed provision to require the three nations to renegotiate NAFTA after five years.